JohnVinyard/matching-pursuit/readme.md

 piece of audio.
 The [Gaussian/Gamma Splatting Experiment](https://johnvinyard.github.io/gamma-audio-splat.html) is an example of this;  audio is defined as a set of events/parameters passed to a fixed synthesizer.

+## Playable State-Space Model From Single Audio Example

+[This work](https://blog.cochlea.xyz/ssm.html) takes a slightly different approach to extracting a sparse audio representation, but ties in to the [Overfitting as Encoder](#overfitting-as-encoder) idea.
+We attempt to decompose a single musical audio signal into two distinct components:

+- A state-space model representing the resonances, or transfer function of the system as whole, including the instrument and the room in which it was played
+- A sparse control signal, representing the ways in which energy is injected into the system

 ## Other Areas of Interest